|

 Market Trends in Amazon's Tablet Bestseller List Latest version here

-8 (New Entry) Disgo 6000 This indifferent budget offering probably gets a leg up from the fact that the tablet itself can be seen in a number of shops.
-It really does show the three compromises made in cheaper tablets, with an unresponsive touch screen of the resistive type and poor screen contrast together with a boxy plastic design.
+8 (New Entry) Disgo 6000 This indifferent budget offering probably gets a leg up from the fact that the gadget itself can be seen in a number of shops.
+It really does show the three compromises made in cheaper offerings, with an unresponsive touch screen of the resistive type and poor screen contrast together with a boxy plastic design.

-7 (New Entry) Tabtech A816 Another essentially unbranded tablet snaps at the heals of the big boys.
-This one has access to the Android market and runs the slightly newer Gingerbread version of Android (2.3) on a slightly faster processor than budget tablets usually have.
-But it does make some of the normal compromises, having a resolution of only 800x600 and using a resistive touch screen which requires a much more positive touch than the capacitive screens used by most full-priced tablets.
+7 (New Entry) Tabtech A816 Another essentially unbranded model snaps at the heals of the big boys.
+This one has access to the Android market and runs the slightly newer Gingerbread version of Android (2.3) on a slightly faster processor than budget slates usually have.
+But it does make some of the normal compromises, having a resolution of only 800x600 and using a resistive touch screen which requires a much more positive touch than the capacitive screens used by most full-priced models.
 GPS is also missing.

 6) Motorola Xoom 10.1 (Up from number 10)